DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 * A methodology focused on capturing the behavior of a system and then driving design from the outside in
     * based on the Test-Driven Development (TDD)

-* BDD uses concrete domain scenarios during conversations with domain experts and stakeholders to describe the behaviour of a system
+* BDD uses concrete domain scenarios during conversations with domain experts and stakeholders to describe the behavior of a system
     * follows the GWT approach (Given, When, Then) to structure conversations

 ---